DallanQ/castles_of_burgundy/QA.md

 [starting-castle-section-completion](https://boardgamegeek.com/thread/1339905/starting-castle-section-completion)

-> If I play my opening castle on one of the two castle sections, when I play my second castle and complete the section, do I score full points for completing a two-hex section?
+> Using the optional rules, players are allowed to place their opening castle on any dark green hex.
+Some of the boards have two or three castle hexes grouped together.
+If I play my opening castle on one of the two castle sections, when I play my second castle and complete the section? or do I score full points for completing a two-hex section?
 Or do I only score it as completing a one-hex section?

 You will score the full points.